 How Do You WOW Your Audience?

-A big screen for example is an existing asset and many large events that can be used to entertain.
-Outside of the sports playing time or before a concert.
-Our Mosaic Photo Wall is a perfect activation to utilise a big screen as it takes individual photos of fans that come together in a large jigsaw style mosaic image.
+An existing asset like a big screen can be utilised to entertain at events.
+This can be done during downtime or prior to a concert, for example.
+Our Mosaic Photo Wall is a perfect activation to utilise a big screen as it takes individual photos of fans that come together in a large jigsaw-style mosaic image.
 This is visually appealing and also makes the event attendees feel part of the bigger experience.

 How Will You Measure Success?